 - Also in the movie "The Raven Chaser" has connected murder cases with Mahjong tiles placed near the victims.
 It's later found out the crime scenes mapped out a star constellation.

 - Dramatically done in the Fullmetal Alchemist manga- it turns out all of the conflicts that had excessive bloodshed involving the government in the history of Amestris could be connected to form a giant human transmutation circle that spans the whole country.

 - In the second episode of Re: Cutey Honey, one of the villains goes on a rampage in the city, trashing buildings in a pattern which forms a kanji message insulting the heroine when viewed from above.

 - One theory, which is also presented in the Alan Moore graphic novel From Hell, is that Jack the Ripper's murders were to draw a pentagram on the London map.

 - A Justice Society of America arc had the Rival (an evil speedster and arch-enemy of Jay Garrick) run through the United States, killing people in a certain pattern.
 It spelled out "Edward Clariss," the Rival's real name...and Jay immediately figured out that the last target was Keystone City, and his wife.

 - One of the best (though it's not on a map) is in Grant Morrison's Marvel Boy, in which the title character - the hero, mind you - rampages through NYC to spell out a message to humanity.
 The message?
 "FUCK YOU."

-- Not quite the same, but in Return of the Joker, the Joker marks on a map possible targets for his Kill Sat, and totally NOT coincidentally they form a smiley face.
+- Not quite the same, but in Batman Beyond: Return of the Joker, the Joker marks on a map possible targets for his Kill Sat, and NOT coincidentally they form a smiley face.